SoftwareSystemsLaboratory/template-academic-repo/README.md

-# template-academic-repo
+# Template Academic Repo

-This is our template for academic software repositories
+> This is our (Software and Systems Laboratory) template for academic software repositories